JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 In your Android project, create a Kotlin Multiplatform shared module for your cross-platform code.
 Later you'll connect it to your existing Android application and your future iOS application.

-1. In Android Studio settings, turn on the **Enable experimental Multiplatform IDE features** option.
+1. In Android Studio settings, turn on the **Enable experimental Multiplatform IDE features** option in the **Advanced Settings** section.
 2. Select the **File** | **New** | **New Module** menu item.
 3. In the list of templates, select **Kotlin Multiplatform Shared Module**, enter the module name `shared`, and select the **Regular framework** in the list of iOS framework distribution options.